mdakilahmed0/Mark14_Profit-loss-app/README.md

-# Mark 14: Stock Loss And Profit Calc
+# Mark 14: Stock Loss And Profit App
     a.
 It's a app to calculate the loss and profit of stock market.
     b.
 It takes three input from the user: Buying Price, Selling Price, and Quantity of the stocks.
     c.
 Then it calculate the loss and profit along with it's percentage and output the result.